-USA Today best-selling author Lea Wait writes the Mainely Needlepoint mystery series and the Shadows Antique Print mystery series, and the Maine Murder Mystery series.
+USA Today best-selling author and speaker Lea Wait writes the Mainely Needlepoint mystery series and the Shadows Antique Print mystery series, and the Maine Murder Mystery series.

 "When I was single I was an adoption advocate and adopted four daughters.
 Now I write mysteries and historical novels about people trying to find love, acceptance, and a place called home."